arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Wednesday 05/08/2019 16:30 (UTC)`.
+The last change was detected on `Thursday 05/09/2019 05:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code